Coderockr/backend-test/README.md

 2. Briefly describe how you decided on the tools that you used.

 ## Have Fun Coding 🤘
-This challenge description is intentionally vague in some aspects, but if you need assistance feel free to ask for help.
+- This challenge description is intentionally vague in some aspects, but if you need assistance feel free to ask for help.
+- If any of the seens out of your current level, you may skip it, but remember to tell us about it in the pull request.